 As far as pod coffee machines go, it’s easily the most versatile next to alternative options like the Nespresso Vertuo Next (which is much less expensive, but doesn’t fare as well when it comes to the good ol’ fashioned customer reviews).
 And though it might reach ambitiously when it comes to price, it still has enough to offer great value for money.

-While various models of the DeLonghi La Specialista have popped up in previous years, it’s the ridiculously popular original that represents the best balance between the company’s well-calibrated technologies, and a reasonable price point.
+While various models of the De’Longhi La Specialista have popped up in previous years, it’s the ridiculously popular, high-end De’Longhi La Specialist Maestro that represents the best balance between the company’s well-calibrated technologies, and a reasonable price point.
 The design is incredible, but those numerous features are what really help take this high-end manual espresso and coffee machine to the next level.

-Like some of other coffee machines on this list, the DeLonghi La Specialista is able to heat milk separately while you make coffee thanks to an independent heating system using the included steam wand.
+Like some of the other coffee machines on this list, the De’Longhi La Specialista Maestro is able to heat the milk separately and then switch to making coffee thanks to a dual heating system using the included steam wand.

-The bulky DeLonghi La Specialista weighs in at 13kg and comes with a 2L capacity water tank, so you will need to dedicate a substantial amount of bench space to this stainless steel beast.
-But this highly capable semi automatic Espresso machine is worth its weight in liquid gold – just make sure you clean the grinder regularly, and note that no parts are dishwasher safe.
+The bulky De’Longhi La Specialista Maestro weighs in at 16kg and comes with a 2.5L capacity water tank, so you will need to dedicate a substantial amount of bench space to this stainless steel beast.
+But this highly capable semi automatic Espresso machine is worth its weight in liquid gold – just make sure you clean the coffee grinder regularly; some parts are dishwasher safe.

 Gaggia Classic Pro Coffee Machine